NikoHienonen/RKC_site/README.md

 * 6. Note that the api is not fully operational currently!!

 ## Status
-version: 1.1.0
+version: 1.2.0
-The app is in production currently.
+The app is finished.